$\mathcal{S}$-adic characterization of minimal dendric shifts: Stabilization and eventually dendric shifts

 By Corollary~\ref{C:equiv dendric graphs}, if $X$ is a dendric shift, then $G^L(X)$ and $G^R(X)$ are acyclic for the coloring and connected.
 However, the converse is not true, as can be seen in the following example.

 \begin{ex} Let $\sigma$ be the morphism defined by $\sigma(0)= 0110$ and $\sigma(1) = 011$.
 It is a return morphism for $01$.
 Let $X$ be the image under $\sigma$ of a Sturmian shift.
-It is not a dendric shift space since the graph $\cE_X(\varepsilon)$ contains a cycle but, by Remark~\ref{R:extended images when ordinary graph}, $X$ is eventually dendric with threshold at most 4.
+It is not a dendric shift space since the graph $\cE_X(\varepsilon)$ contains a cycle but, as the $\sigma$-initial factors are of length at most 4 and as every factor of a Sturmian shift space is ordinary, $X$ is eventually dendric with threshold at most 4 by Remark~\ref{R:extended images when ordinary graph}.
 We can then show that the only words which are not dendric are $\varepsilon$ and $1$ thus $G^L(X) = G^L_2(X)$ and $G^R(X) = G^R_2(X)$.
 These graphs are acyclic for the coloring and connected since $01$ (resp., $10$) is the only left (resp., right) special word of length 2. \end{ex}